How to Perform a Bowtie Analysis in Aviation SMS

 • Safety event summary.

-One: Establish Top Event
+Step 1: Establish Top Event

 Step one is the most critical step.
 You need to choose the Top Event.
 The Top Event is: